puzzle/ansible-training/content/labs/08.0/_index.en.md

 ### Task 4

 - Use `ansible-config dump` to see what default galaxy server is configured
-- Add another galaxy-server to your GALAXY_SERVER_LIST.
-This entry can point to a nonexistent galaxy-server.
+- Add another galaxy server to your `GALAXY_SERVER_LIST`.
+This entry can point to a nonexistent galaxy server.
 - Set it explicitly to `galaxy.ansible.com` in the `ansible.cfg` file, even though this is the default value.
-- Review the setting with `ansible_config dump`
+- Review the setting with `ansible-config dump`

 ### Task 5

-- Install the collection `nginx_controller` from nginx incorporation (nginxinc.nginx_controller) using the `ansible-galaxy` command.
+- Install the collection `nginx_controller`, provided by the company NGINX (`nginxinc.nginx_controller`) using the `ansible-galaxy` command.
-- Write a requirements-file `requirements.yml` that ensures the collection `cloud` from `cloudscale_ch` is installed.
-Install the collection by using this requirements-file.
+- Write a requirements file `requirements.yml` that ensures the collection `cloud` from `cloudscale_ch` is installed.
+Install the collection by using this requirements file.